 The Milk Stand sells only Blue Milk and Green Milk and mobile ordering is available.
 This is a brightly colored frozen beverage that kids will love.
-This “milk” is actually plant-based and has a thick, creamy consistency that’s still kind of like a slushy.
+This “milk” is actually plant-based (coconut and rice milk) and has a thick, creamy consistency that’s still kind of like a slushy.
 The Blue Milk tastes a bit like a Sweetart candy and the Green Milk has more a fruity flavor.

 Kat Saka’s Kettle offers what’s called the Outpost Mix.
 This is a colorful popcorn blend with a mix of sweet and spicy.
 I found the popcorn to be kid-friendly without any overpowering flavors.